 Getting your complexion perfect takes some trial and error.
-On the day, choose lightweight, hydrating and illuminating skincare products that will create the perfect canvas, but won’t be too slippery that your makeup won’t stay put.
-Follow with Bobbi Brown Extra Illuminating Moisture Balm (£42) just on the cheeks and temples for a lit-from-within glow.
-Avoid adding shine to the T-zone, centre of the forehead and cheeks as this will look too shiny under camera flash.
+On the day of the event, choose lightweight, hydrating and illuminating skincare products that will create the perfect canvas but won’t be too slippery that your makeup won’t stay put.
+Follow with Bobbi Brown Extra Illuminating Moisture Balm (£45) just on the cheeks and temples for a lit-from-within glow.
+Avoid adding shine to the T-zone, centre of the forehead and cheeks, as this will look too shiny under a camera flash.

 SPF can affect the photographs, but if you’re getting married in the height of summer or on the beach, it will be a must.
 Use a sunscreen that is no higher than SPF 15; this will help to limit that ghostly look in flash photography that you can get from the white zinc and titanium oxide particles that physically reflect the sun.

 Ed.
 Note: Try Olay Total Effects 7-in-1 Anti-Ageing Day Moisturiser with SPF15 (£15).